Lashkari Bazar: Paintings from Lashkari Bazar

-The paintings that line the walls at Lashkari Bazar are some of the highest detailed early Islamic pieces of art that have been found in Afghanistan.
-The main focus in these paintings are royal figures, musicians, and attendants, anyone in a seemingly high status position.
-They are brought to life with bright colored paints, primarily red, gold, and black.
-Most of these figures appear to be extremely well-dressed.
-Wearing rich patterned clothes, topped with sparkling jewelry, some sitting on thrones, others holding glasses for drinking.
-These scenes are able to give some insight to what a royal Ghaznavid family would prioritize.
+The paintings that line the walls at Lashkari Bazar are some of the most detailed early Islamic pieces of art found in Afghanistan.
+The main focus in these paintings are royal figures, musicians, and attendants; seemingly depicting anyone who was likely in a high status position.
+They are painted with bright colored paints, primarily red, gold, and black.
+Most of these figures appear to be well-dressed, wearing rich patterned clothes, long robes, trousers, and capes or mantles that are perfectly draped over the figures shoulders.
+One of the classic decorative Sasanian designs is the pearl roundel motifs, if you look really closely this pearl design can be seen on the right side of the Ghaznavid figure.
+They all appear to be topped with sparkling jewelry, elaborate earrings, necklaces, head ornaments and bracelets.
+Some individuals are sitting on thrones, others holding glasses for drinking.
+All these figures appear to be males, simply based on their clothing, jewelry and hair styles.

+These scenes are able to give some insight to what a royal Ghaznavid family would value, this public display of wealth and status through richly ornamented garments, jewelry, and activities.
 The design of these artworks seems to mix Persian, Sasanian, and Byzantine art traditions.
-A good example of this is the face that is painted frontally, but wearing the elaborate textiles, which is more similar to art from older empires.
-In other sections of the palace geometric and floral designs cover some walls, they are mostly with blues and greens, created from materials like lapis.
+A good example of this is the face of the Portrait from the Southern Palace Courtroom.
+Here the figure is painted frontally, a pose associated with Sasanian elite imagery, while wearing the elaborate textiles, associated with art from the late Sasanian and Byzantine empires.
+In other sections of the palace, geometric and floral designs cover the walls.
+They are mostly done with blues and greens, created from materials like lapis.
 Overall both the paintings and general design of the palace as a whole reflect this cultural fusion of influences.